javafa/AndroidMathView/README.md

 Using library in your app
 -------------------------

-* [HelloAndroidMath](https://github.com/javafa/AndroidMathView/sampleapp) For a complete simple project
+* [Sample App](https://github.com/javafa/AndroidMathView/sampleapp) For a complete simple project

 This is using jitpack.io
 Add below lines to root's build.gradle